clcmo/marvel-challenge/docs/README.md

 The objective of this challenge is to implement an app where you can see the list of Marvel characters.

 - [ ] The app should show a list and be able to navigate to the details of each character.
-- [ ] In addition, the character can be favorited both in the list and in the details screen.
+- [ ] In addition, the character can be favorite both in the list and in the details screen.
 - [ ] Favorite characters must be persisted on the device so that they can be accessed offline and shown in a favorites tab.

 ## API